adriantirusli/slide-web-accessibility/README.md

-# Watch Your Talk, Make it Accessible! - Presentation on GDCFP Day 2020 Jakarta
+# Watch Your Talk, Make it Accessible! - Presentation on VueJS Indonesia Meetup #1

-How to make your talk become more accessible.
+Web Accessibility

 ## Notes
 **3 slides are using Indonesian**